 Years 7 - 10 (60 - 90 mins)

-Students will use lights and scientific equipment to conduct investigations.
-They will discover the nature of light and energy by making observations, recording data, analysing results and presenting the findings.
+Students will use scientific equipment to conduct investigations into the nature of light and other forms of energy.
+They will discover by making observations, recording data, analysing results and presenting the findings.

 Investigating: CSI Forensic Science – The heist